CaliKane/ScriptObservatory/README.md

         - ~~~view on VirusTotal~~~
     - Script Hash:
         - see all sites that have used this version of this script
-        - view archived script content (eventually)
+        - view archived script content
         - ~~~view on VirusTotal~~~
  - Make queries link-able
  - Add ability to archive content for hash values